wei2912/notes/README.md

 # Books

 * `calculus`: Calculus, 3rd edition by Michael Spivak.

-Notes for Chapter 4, "Graphs" have been omitted.

 * `intro-to-qm`: Introduction to Quantum Mechanics, 2nd edition by David Jeffrey Griffiths.
 * `ireland-rosen`: A Classical Introduction to Modern Number Theory, 2nd